Silicon Materials Workshop

 11th International Workshop on Crystalline Silicon for Solar Cells

-This year, and for the second time, we offer the participants of the SiMat and CSSC workshops a joint and unique event hosted by the University of Lisbon in Portugal, from April 20th to April 22nd 2020.
-The CSSC workshop is focused on the silicon material and the substrate with strong attention on crystallization.
-The SiMat workshop focuses on the interface between silicon materials and cell and module technologies.
+This year and for the second time, we offer the participants of the SiMat and CSSC workshops a joint and unique virtual event hosted by the University of Lisbon in Portugal, (April 20-22, 2022).
+The CSSC workshop focuses on the silicon material and the substrate with strong attention on crystallization.
+The SiMat workshop focuses on the connection between silicon materials and cell and module technologies.
 Combining the two workshops will create a fantastic opportunity to exchange knowledge and insights between industrial and scientific participants from the two communities.
-The program will include invited and contributed oral and poster presentations in addition to several open forum discussions on selected topics .
+The program will include invited and contributed oral and poster presentations in addition to open forum discussions on selected topics.

-Welcome to a unique silicon for photovoltaics event in Lisbon!
+Welcome to a unique silicon for photovoltaics event.

 • Fundamental materials science related to crystalline silicon solar cells